hbc/NGS-Data-Analysis-long-course/sessionIV/lessons/01_Salifish.md

 ```

- The first two columns are self-explanatory, the name of the transcript and the length of the transcript in base pairs (bp).
-The effective length is represents, <enter definition here> and is used in computing the TPM value.
-The TPM, or Transcripts per Million is a normalization method as described in [1](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2820677/), and is meant as an estimate of the number of transcripts, per million observed transcripts, originating from each isoform.
-It's benefit over the F/RPKM measure is that it is independent of the mean expressed transcript length.
-The NumReads column lists the total number of reads that were counted for that transcript.
+*  The first two columns are self-explanatory, the name of the transcript and the length of the transcript in base pairs (bp).
+*  The effective length represents the the various factors that effect the length of transcript due to technical limitations of the sequencing platform.
+* Sailfish outputs ‘pseudocounts’ which predict the relative abundance of different isoforms in the form of three possible metrics (KPKM, RPKM, and TPM).
+TPM (transcripts per million) is a commonly used normalization method as described in [1](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2820677/) and is computed based on the effective length of the transcript.
+* Estimated number of reads (an estimate of the number of reads drawn from this transcript given the transcript’s relative abundance and length)

 ## Running Sailfish on multiple samples